For a base metals junior, First Point Minerals (FPX-V) looks to have it all.

 But a lot of this depends on whether Decar moves from concept to reality, and that will require significantly more work.

 Proving out recoverability is a major next step.
-Metallurgical testing so far has shown First Point can recover awaruite grains down to about 50 microns in size, but anything less than that the company is not sure about.
+Metallurgical testing so far has shown First Point can recover awaruite grains down to about 50 microns in size, but anything less than that the company is

 Below 20 microns could be a problem, because the grains are hosted in non-magnetic serpentine minerals.
 They are lighter and might not get picked up by gravity separation.